 - If necessary, reopen the InvestigateGlobalPollutionPatterns project.

-- In the map named Part 1, right-click the PM25_MultidimLayer and choose Copy.
+- In the map named Part 1, in the Contents pane, right-click the PM25.crf layer and choose Copy.

 - Make sure that the map named Part 2 is active and open the Catalog pane.